Table of Contents

 Camera components can be used to render their view to a texture, which can then be referenced by a material and displayed on any mesh.

 To enable this mode, the UsageHint has to be set to Render to Texture.
 You also need to select a CameraRenderPipeline.
 The render pipeline defines how the scene is rendered and which rendering effects are applied.
-You need to configure which render pipelines (TODO) are available to the cameras in the asset profiles.
+You need to configure which render pipelines are available to the cameras in the asset profiles.

 The RenderTargetOffset and RenderTargetSize allow you to render only to a part of the texture.